Tap…tap…tap

 It was a delivery bot.

-She glanced past the doorframe and quickly scooped up the bag perched on the trolley's rack.
+She glanced past the doorframe and quickly scooped up the bags perched on the trolley's rack.
 The machine rolled away the moment she lifted the last one off, a cheerful little tune playing with each turn of its wheels.

 Right when she was about to sit down, her bracelet buzzed against her skin.

-She lifted her wrist, a small screen flickered into view—a simple but effective notice showing the vessel's outline with a single word at the top.
+She lifted her wrist, and a small screen flickered into view—a simple but effective notice showing the vessel's outline with a single word at the top.

 Departing Soon.

-Two words actually, but that was beside the point.
+Two words, actually, but that was beside the point.

-A grin pulled at her lips, she waited for the countdown to finish and soon enough, her bracelet buzzed again.
+A grin pulled at her lips.
+She waited for the countdown to finish, and soon enough, her bracelet buzzed again.

 "Hee?!"

-Sierra abandoned ship and ducked behind the counter, listening to the feline's panic rising by the second.
+Sienna abandoned ship and ducked behind the counter, listening to the feline's panic rising by the second.

-Sierra kicked off her slippers and crept toward her on tiptoe.
-Ikade was halfway to standing when Sierra wrapped her arms around her waist and lifted her clean off the floor.
-The feline let out a very unflattering word before flailing wildly.
+Sienna kicked off her slippers and crept toward her on tiptoe.
+Ikade was only halfway upright when Sienna wrapped her arms around her waist and lifted her clean off the floor.

 "Let go!
 Damn pervert, let go!"